-What was your inspiration for Covered?
+What was your inspiration for Stride Health?

 A year ago, I needed to select a health plan from my wife’s employer options.
 There were only 4 choices, and we’re pretty healthy people, so it couldn’t be that hard, right?
 I searched for our favorite doctors, but had to do it in four different places.
 I tried to search for some preferred drugs to figure out what they would cost and found it nearly impossible to compare.
 In search of an apples-to-apples comparison, I built an excel model to figure out what might happen if I tear my knee up skiing again or one of us needed emergency care, but very quickly realized it takes more data than a single person can wrangle with to find the answer to those questions.
 And that data is very hard to get.

 Everybody told me there were already tools out there to help consumers with their coverage decisions.
 I tried all of them.
 None of the tools gave me confidence in my decision or helped me understand the product I was purchasing.
 In fact, none treated health insurance like a consumer product at all.
 The average consumer is willing to spend 9 minutes choosing a plan so often ends up taking an “educated guess.”
 It was clear to me that it was time for a new vocabulary: insurance in the context of the individual.
 I set out to ensure consumers can make a logic-driven decision in that amount of time, or less—without picking up the phone, without confusion, and without resorting to educated guesses.

 Why must health transactions become more accessible to consumers?

 Nobody uses the word consumer in healthcare.
 It’s a patient, an employee, an insured.
 Healthcare companies are focused on the traditional “payers,” not the consumer.
 Well, guess who pays the bills at the end of the day?
 Us.
 We are customers and deserve to be treated like we’re buying expensive, complex products.